foxjeff/weather/README.md

 - allow drag'n'drop to reorder cards
 - set a home city
 - still need to display forecast
-- add history (i think there is another openweathermap.org nodel library that does this)
+- add history (i think there is another openweathermap.org node library that does this)
 - graphing of history
     - yesterday
     - this day last week/month/year